audioburst-labs/AudioburstPlayer-Android/README.md

 ```

 ### Step 4.
 Play content on demand
-You can request AudioburstPlayer to start playback at any time you want with simple `play()` method:
+Request the AudioburstPlayer to start playback at any time using this simple play() method:
 ```kotlin
 AudioburstPlayer.play()
 ```
-In case AudioburstPlayer is not initialized yet this method call will cause library to remember this request and playback will start automatically after initialization process is finished.
+If AudioburstPlayer is not yet initialized this method call will cause the library to remember the request and playback will automatically start after the initialization process is completed.

 ### Step 5.
 Pass recorded PCM file
-AudioburstPlayer is able to process raw audio files with recorded request what should be played.
-You can record your voice saying what would you like to listen to, upload it on your device and use AudioburstPlayer to play it.
+AudioburstPlayer is able to process raw audio files that contain a recorded request of what should be played.
+You can record a voice command stating what you would like to listen to and then upload it to your device and use AudioburstPlayer to play it.
 ```kotlin
 AudioburstPlayer.loadPlaylist(byteArray)
 ```
-`loadPlaylist` function accepts `Byte Array` as an argument.
-Request included in the PCM file will be processed and player will load a playlist included found Bursts (in case there are any).
-If we are unable to find any Bursts, you can expect `ErrorListener` to be called.
+The `loadPlaylist` function accepts `Byte Array` as an argument.
+A request included in the PCM file will be processed and the player will load a playlist of the bursts found.
+If no bursts are found, `ErrorListener` will be called.
-Please remember that before playing any PCM file you need to initialize SDK.
+Please remember that before playing any PCM file the SDK must be initialized.

 ### Step 6.
 Handle errors
 In the event of an error when communicating with the API, we provide a way to monitor those events: